Indonesia Carbon Footprint

+Indonesia carbon footprint is shaped by one of the world’s most important tropical landscapes.
 Did you know?
 Indonesia is one of the world’s largest greenhouse gas emitters, primarily due to its extensive forests, peatlands, and land-use practices, which release significant amounts of carbon dioxide (CO2) and methane (CH4) into the atmosphere.
-Here are some key factors contributing to Indonesia’s carbon footprint:
+Here are some key factors contributing to Indonesia carbon footprint:

 Peatland Degradation: Indonesia has extensive peatlands, which store large amounts of carbon.
-When peatlands are drained for agriculture or other purposes, they release stored carbon into the atmosphere, contributing to Indonesia’s carbon footprint.
+When peatlands are drained for agriculture or other purposes, they release stored carbon into the atmosphere, contributing to Indonesia carbon footprint.

 Agriculture: The expansion of agricultural activities, particularly the cultivation of oil palm and rice paddies, generates methane emissions from rice fields and land-use change-related emissions from forest conversion.